Submarine

 For quick testing, you can flash submarine-<arch>.bin to an external drive.
 This image includes a partition table already set up for booting ChromeOS kernels.

 Alternatively, you can create your own partition to install submarine to.
-Start by creating a 16mb partition using your favorite partitioning tool.
-Next you will edit the partition flags to tell depthcharge that you can boot from that kernel by running cgpt add -i <partition number> -t kernel -P 15 -T 1 -S 1 /dev/sdX.
+Start by creating a 16mb EXT4 partition using your favorite partitioning tool.
+Next you will edit the partition flags to tell depthcharge that you can boot from that partition by running cgpt add -i <partition number> -t kernel -P 15 -T 1 -S 1 /dev/sdX.
 As always, substitute in the correct values for your drive.
 You can then flash submarine-<arch>.kpart to the partition you just created.

 If you run into any issues, please report them.
 Include the model of your device, which can be found on the developer mode screen.